febus982/sqlalchemy-bind-manager/README.md

 This ensures the `Session` we use is isolated, and the same for all the operations we do with the same repository.

+The session is automatically closed and reopen with each Repository operation, this make sure these operation are independent from each other.

+These choices cause some consequences:
+* The operations that modify the database will reload the models from the DB, causing an additional SELECT query to be issued.
-The consequence of these choices is we can't use SQLAlchemy lazy loading, so we need to make sure relationship are loaded eagerly.
-You can do this by:
+* We can't use SQLAlchemy lazy loading, so we'll need to make sure relationship are always loaded eagerly, using either:
   * Setup your model/table relationships to always use always eager loading
   * Implement ad-hoc methods to deal with relationships as necessary

 Also `AsyncSession` has [the same limitation on lazy loading](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#asyncio-orm-avoid-lazyloads) so it makes sense that the two repository implementations behave consistently.